IT Baseline Protection in the Cloud: Shared Responsibility in Practice

 TOMs as Part of the Security Concept

 The defined TOMs are a central component of the security concept according to BSI C5 or IT Baseline Protection.
 They demonstrate how information security objectives are technically implemented.
-Good documentation of the TOMs is therefore essential not only for GDPR but also for audits according to BSI C5 or ISO 27001.
+Good documentation of the TOMs is therefore essential not only for GDPR but also for audits according to BSI C5, ISO 27001 or NIS2.

 Cloud consulting for public authorities helps to select and implement the right TOMs for your specific requirements.
 It is not about doing everything that is technically possible, but what is appropriate for the risk.